Hiluckey S025 Review

 Multiple Device Charging Speed

 If the panel is placed in full sun, it does a pretty impressive job of charging multiple devices at once.
 When placed in full sun, this panel charged two battery packs 3% each over the course of 30 minutes.
-This is impressive when the size of the panel is taken into consideration.
 Most of its power comes from reserves in the power bank.

 A leather case covers the fold-out panels, providing a significant amount of protection.
 The battery pack is a fairly substantial chunk of plastic that seems fairly durable from a construction standpoint.
 The downside to this panel was the fact that the LED indicator lights are hard to read.
 This is more of a design flaw than a durability issue, but regardless, made it hard to tell when the battery was full.